digao-dalpiaz/CompInstall/README.md

 - 01/25/2024 (Version 2.6)

   - Delphi 12 support.
-  - New ini properties: OutputPath and Package\Path
+  - New ini properties: IniVersion, OutputPath and Package\Path
   - PublishFiles now supports sub-folder.
   - Clear all files and sub-folders when updating from GitHub.